babelfish-for-postgresql/babelfish_project_website/_docs/vision.md

 is capable of speaking various protocols and presenting itself as more than just PostgreSQL?

 Welcome to Babelfish.
-The idea of the project is to close the gap between PostgreSQL and other systems by teaching PostgreSQL other protocols such as TDS, and maybe a lot more in the future.
-By implementing support for Microsoft SQL Server syntax, Babelfish makes it easier to move to PostgreSQL.
+Babelfish closes the gap between PostgreSQL and Microsoft SQL Server by teaching PostgreSQL to speak TDS, the native client-server protocol of Microsoft SQL Server.
+In addition, Babelfish implements support for Microsoft SQL Server syntax, which makes it easier to move to PostgreSQL.

 However, moving applications is just one side of the equation.
 Migrating data is one thing - making sure that applications work properly is another, far